Jerry West – Height, Vertical Jump, Reach, Wingspan

 The Importance of Vertical Jump in Basketball

 In fact, vertical jump is so important that it’s become a standard measurement in basketball scouting and training programs.
-Coaches and scouts use it as a way to evaluate a player’s athleticism and potential on the court.
+Coaches and scouts use it to evaluate a player’s athleticism and potential on the court.
 As such, many players spend countless hours working on their jumping ability through various exercises and drills.

 Let’s delve into the science behind Jerry West’s remarkable jumping prowess.